Information Analysis and Retrieval (IAR) specialization

 3 credits of statistics.
 Complete the course below or 3 credits from an approved list, or request a waiver.
 SI offers:

 - SI 544: Introduction to Statistics and Data Analysis (3)

 Learn more about the statistics requirement.

-These courses may be of interest to IAR students, but do not fulfill the 12-credit requirement: SI 581 Preserving Information, SI 622 Evaluation of Systems and Services, and SI 682 Interface and Interaction Design.
+These courses may be of interest to IAR students, but do not fulfill the 12-credit requirement: SI 581 Preservation Administration, SI 622 Needs Assessment and Usability Evaluation, and SI 582 Introduction to Interaction Design.